vivalamovie/liquidsky-origin-fix/README.md

+    Note: Since a completely new version is out, this should be obsolete.

 # liquidsky-origin-fix
 Working on a fix for blocked access after installing or using automatic updates with Origin on LiquidSky Cloud Gaming PCs